TwosHusbandS/Project-127/Installer/Info/AdvancedUser.md

 ﻿### Information for Advanced Users:

+These Infos do NOT contain advanced-user-use-cases which are on a normal Leftclick on a normal Buttons.
+Read through the damn Settings.

 #### General Client:
 * If you see any new Texts about "Mode", you can rightclick those, go get into that menu.